cloudevents/spec/json-format.md

 ### 3.1.
 Special Handling of the "data" Attribute

-The mapping of the `Any`-typed `data` attribute follows the rules laid out in [Section 2.3.](#23-mapping-any-typed-attributes), with one additional
+The mapping of the `Any`-typed `data` attribute follows the rules laid out in [Section 2.3.](#23-mapping-any-typed-attributes), with two additional
-rule:
+rules:

-If an implementation determines that the type of the `data` attribute is `Binary` or `String`, it MUST inspect the `contenttype` attribute to determine whether it is indicated that the data value contains JSON data.
+First, if an implementation determines that the type of the `data` attribute is `Binary` or `String`, it MUST inspect the `contenttype` attribute to determine whether it is indicated that the data value contains JSON data.